ProFatXuanAll/language-model-playground/doc/source/quickstart.rst

 http://localhost:6006/ to see your evaluation logs.
 We will not write this script again later on.

-If you didn't see the perplexity goes down, this means your model is underfitting.
+If you didn't see the :term:`perplexity` goes down, this means your model is **underfitting**.
-You should go back to re-train your language model.
+You should go back to re-train your :term:`language model`.
 Try using different batch size, number of epochs, and all sorts of hyperparameters combination.

-If you see the perplexity goes down, that is good!
+If you see the :term:`perplexity` goes down, that is good!
-But how low should the perplexity be?
+But how low should the :term:`perplexity` be?
 To answer that question, we recommed you to see the paper paired with the dataset (in some dataset they might not have papers to reference).
-But overall, lower than ``100`` might be a good indicator for a well-trained language model.
+But overall, lower than ``100`` might be a good indicator for a well-trained :term:`language model`.

-We should now check whether our model is overfitting.
+We should now check whether our model is **overfitting**.

 .. code-block:: sh